PaalferData/Weight-Aircraft-Forecasting/README.md

 <img src = "Images/conclusion.png" width = 1000>

 The forecasting was successful.
-Neverhteless, I am going to give one consideration:
+Nevertheless, I am going to give one consideration:

 - In order to extract the fuel spent at the flight, these operations can be done: